backdoordata/backdoordata.github.io/_pages/about.md

 ---
-title: "Hello World,"
+title: ""Hello World","
 permalink: /about/
 header:
     image: "/images/forest-about-header.jpg"
 ---

-**and welcome to my "About" page!**
+**And Welcome To My About Page!**
-I am a recent college graduate from The University of Tennessee at Chattanooga, I hold a bachelors degree in Actuarial Science, I began teaching myself how to code early January of 2020, and I am an aspiring Data Scientist!
-I have a genuine passion Mathematics and am particularly interested in recursion, applied statistics, and operations research.
-Although it is indisputable that toning in your math skills and analyzing datasets are two *top-tier passtimes*, some of my other hobbies include fishing, hiking, and leatherworking!
+I am a recent college graduate from The University of Tennessee at Chattanooga, I have my Bachelor's degree in Actuarial Science, and I'm an aspiring Data Scientist!
+While I was in undergrad, the topics that excited me the most were Statistics, Operations Research, and Matrix Theory.
+My passions are in Mathematics, solving puzzles, and I love to build and create things.
+Although it is indisputable that performing statistical analyses and finding data trends are *top-tier passtimes*, some of my other hobbies include fishing, hiking, and leatherworking!

+Shortly following graduation in early January of 2020, I wrote my first line of code -- I have been entirely self taught thus far.
+I'd be lying if I said it was as easy as all the people on the forums and YouTube make it out to be.
+It's quite challenging, easily discouraging, and with the enormous amount of readily accessible information, it can often feel like you're trying to drink from a fire hose.
-As I stated above, I only recently began learning how to write code; the purpose of this portfolio is to document my journey.
+>I created this portfolio to document my journey.